-- : Counterclockwise from the fully seated position - Compression Damping Adjustment (Left Fork only) - To adjust the compression damping, turn the adjuster on the left front fork base valve assembly with a flat-head screwdriver.
+Compression Damping Adjustment (Left Fork only)

+To adjust the compression damping, turn the adjuster on the left front fork base valve assembly with a standard tip screwdriver.
 Adjust the compression damping to suit your preference under certain conditions.

 Do not force the compression damping adjuster beyond the fully seated position, or the adjusting mechanism may be damaged.